mattrude/random-image-block/readme.txt

 * Add 'Advanced Options'

 == Installation ==
+As with most WordPress plugins, there is two ways of installing this plugin.

+= Primary Option =

+1. Go to your WordPress Dashboard and login as an Admin
+1. From your Dashboard go to `Plugins` section on the left hand side and select `Add New`.
+1. Search for `Random Image Block`
+1. Click the `Install Now` link and follow the instructions.

+= Backup Option =

+1. Download the latest version from the download page (http://wordpress.org/extend/plugins/random-image-block/)
-Extract the zip file and copy the folder "random-image-block" into the "wp-content/plugins/" directory in your WordPress installation and then activate the plugin from your Dashboard by going to Plugins -> Installed page.
+1. Extract the zip file and copy the folder "random-image-block" into the "wp-content/plugins/" directory in your WordPress installation.
+1. Activate the plugin from your Dashboard by going to Plugins -> Installed page.

 == Frequently Asked Questions ==